Table of Contents

-Elves occasionally travel through human lands, but rarely stay for any extended period of time.
-A PC may be the exception to the rule, but will never let other races know the secrets of their homeland.
+Elves occasionally travel through human lands, but rarely stay for an extended period of time.
+A hero may be the exception to the rule, but will never let other races know the secrets of their homeland.
 Elves live for thousands of years and have knowledge of the world that humans will never attain.
 They are aloof and secretive and generally keep to themselves.
 The majority of elves live within the protective confines of the Silent Forest to the south of the Klavek Kingdom.
 The Silent Forest is a magical place where humans are forbidden, and those who have ventured into the forest never return.
 An elf cannot willingly give up the secrets of her homeland even if tortured, magically manipulated, or even psionically attacked.
 Most elves choose either the path of magic or nature and given the seemingly endless life they are gifted, excel marvelously in either.

 Pradjna is the only country on the continent which contains a large population of gnomes.
 Pradjna gnomes are studious, inventive, and are responsible for almost every technological advancement on the main continent including the newest and most promising invention: Steam Power.
 The ancestors of the Pradjna gnomes originally hailed from another continent although none who live here now have any record of their past nor connection to their mysterious and distant homeland.

-Recent advancements in steam power research have inspired the construction of steam powered trains, a transportation device which the gnomes have begun testing within the confines of Pradjna.
+Recent advancements in steam power research have inspired the construction of steam-powered trains, a transportation device which the gnomes have begun testing within the confines of Pradjna.

 The twin disasters of the Great Schism and Hoyrall Wars decimated the halfling population in Aventyr.
 Large portions of their island home of Picollo far to the southeast remain uninhabited.
 Enclaves of exiles across the breadth and width of Aventyr have exposed many nations and races to the existence of halflings, but many isolated folk often perceive them as children or humans of stunted growth.

 Halflings bear scant trust for the other races of Aventyr, especially humans, whom they view as feckless and faithless.
-Halflings from exiled backgrounds are more likely to be trusting of non-halflings and tend to hold more true to the ancient ways and happy-go lucky traditions of halfling society.
+Halflings from exiled backgrounds are more likely to be trusting of non-halflings and tend to hold more true to the ancient ways and happy-go-lucky traditions of halfling society.
 Those whose families suffered during the Hoyrall Wars and enslavement are more prone to pragmatism.
 This practical outlook has begun to erode the traditional paths of fellowship and community.
 Though fragile, a bond does still remain between all halflings; it is taboo for one halfling to kill another even under dire circumstances; those that do face banishment.
 When banding together in groups halflings are a force to be reckoned with.

 Half-Elves are the rarest of all races and distrusted even more than Half-Orcs.
 Elves and Humans have long led distinctly different lives in separate parts of the world.
 Although it is extremely rare for an Elf to leave the sanctity of the Silent Forest, it is even rarer for an Elf to find love with a Human.
 Typically a Half-Elf is born when an Elf adventurer finds a human companion who can match their demanding intellect and worldly knowledge.
-In some cases an Elf is kidnapped while in Klavek lands where a Human male has his way with her before she escapes to return to the Silent Forest.
+In some cases, an Elf is kidnapped while in Klavek lands where a Human male has his way with her before she escapes to return to the Silent Forest.
 Bringing Human blood into the Silent Forest is forbidden, thus the Half-Elf baby is banished once born and adopted by Human parents willing to take on such a burden.

 Half-Elves usually live out their lives in solitude never knowing where they belong.
 Most hide their heritage or live in dangerous places where people rarely go, preferring life as a hermit over the stresses of living in villages or cities.

 Half-Orcs are the result of orc raids on remote Klavekian settlements and looked upon with mistrust and disgust.
-Generally a widow raises her half-orc offspring in the harsh wilderness outside of town.
+Generally, a widow raises her half-orc offspring in the harsh wilderness outside of town.
 Because of this most half-orcs tend to flounder awkwardly in social situations yet prosper in a harsh wilderness environment.

 The Klavekians & Vikmordere share a common ancestor yet neither populace is aware of this fact due to hundreds of years of manipulation by the powerful Klavek Kingdom Monarchy.
 The Klavekians are similar to Tsarist Russians and the Vikmordere are similar to the Viking raiders & northern Native Americans of our world.
-Both are unique and evolved independent of one another.
+Both are unique and evolved independently of one another.

 The Klavek Kingdom is similar to Tsarist Russia.
-Klavekians are a hearty steadfast people who have been dealt impossible odds and found ways to cope.
+Klavekians are a hearty steadfast people who have been dealt with impossible odds and found ways to cope.
 The climate in the Klavek Homeland is sub-arctic most of the year and in some places, all year round.
 Over thousands of years, the weak have died out while the strong have prospered, leaving a people able to withstand cold temperatures and sometimes go for days at a time without food or water.
 Although wilderness travel is rarer for those living in big cities, all Klavekians at one time or another must make overland journeys at which point they experience what it truly means to be Klavekian.
 The Klavek Kingdom retains a massive military presence which dominates the known world.
 The boundaries of the Klavek Kingdom stretch from the northern tip of the continent all the way south to the edge of the Silent Forest.
 Every single Klavek citizen is required to train in the use of a sword, women included.

-The Vikmordere live in a pseudo-country of the same name, located deep in the Vikmordere Valley and surrounded by steep, snow covered mountains.
+The Vikmordere live in a pseudo-country of the same name, located deep in the Vikmordere Valley and surrounded by steep, snow-covered mountains.
 The inside of the valley contains the world's largest glacial lake named Serpent Lake.
 Serpent Lake meanders for hundreds of miles before emptying out into the Serpent Tail River and the country known as the Klavek Kingdom.

 Vikmordere are skilled raiders, warriors, rangers, druids, and shipbuilders.
 There are many different tribes located within the valley, all of which vie for power from time to time.